-TRIG does not directly employ staff.
-As detailed within the wider statement, the Board and Managers recognise the Company's responsibilities to society in relation to TRIG's supply chain, and the Company's Managers have their own grievance mechanisms in place.
-If TRIG's Managers discover that one of TRIG's or its portfolio companies' suppliers is accepting of modern slavery in its business or supply chain, through due diligence processes or on-going management, its Managers would engage with the business to seek to remove such practices from their business and, if necessary, seek to terminate its arrangement with the supplier at the earliest opportunity.
+&lt;sup>6 European Commission (2020).
+TEG Final Report on the EU Taxonomy their own grievance mechanisms in place.
+If TRIG's Managers discover that one of TRIG's or its portfolio companies' suppliers is accepting modern slavery in its business or supply chain, through due diligence processes or on-going management, its Managers would engage with the business to seek to eliminate such practices from their business and, if necessary, seek to terminate its arrangement with the supplier at the earliest opportunity.